YuningLi0902/CodeNaturalnessModeling/README.md

 # 2024Chinasoft

-This repo provides the code for reproducing the experiments of the paper *Empirical Study on the Capacity of Code Naturalness Modeling for Large Language Models in Program Repair*.
+This repo provides the code for reproducing the experiments of the paper *An Empirical Study on the Code Naturalness Modeling Capability for LLMs in Automated Patch Correctness Assessment*.

 ### Dependency